overturetool/overturetool.github.io/_netmeetings/Net-Meeting-99.md

 ## Status of VDMTools Development

 VDMTools is still moving towards open-source.
-There will be a meeting in July were many decision related to this will be made.
+There will be a meeting in July where many decision related to this will be made.

 ##  Status of the Overture Components